AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 -  Some programs use local disk as swap-space.
 Only turn on if you know it is reasonable.

 Avoid many small files!
 Use a few big ones instead.
-See the `Compute node local drives <LINK/Compute%20node%20local%20drives>`__ page for further details and script examples.
+See the :doc:`Compute node local drives <../usage/localstorage>` page for further details and script examples.

 **ramfs** - highly temporary storage - $XDG\_RUNTIME\_DIR
 =========================================================

 On Triton, $XDG\_RUNTIME\_DIR is a ramfs, which means that it looks like files but is stored only in memory.
 Because of this, it is extremely fast, but has no persistence whatsoever.
 Use it if you have to make small temporary files that don't need to last long.
 Note that this is no different than just holding the data in memory, if you can hold in memory that's better.